 Since the stem is very tough only slice off the caps for cooking.
 They should be young and firm, not dry, old, or mushy like the picture to the left.
 Make sure you wipe them down, wash them, and dry them before eating.
 The base of a tree is not the most hygienic place!

-Once you have clean maitake mushroom caps there's no limit to how you can cook them!
-They can be stir fried, baked, sautéed, stuffed, or made into a tea.
+Once you have clean maitake mushroom caps there’s no limit to how you can cook them!
+They can be stir-fried, baked, sautéed, stuffed, or made into tea.